ennouhix/EDItoCSV/README.md

 # EDItoCSV
-A web application  to read  EDIFACT file and convert to CSV
+A web application  to read  EDIFACT file and convert to CSV/XML/JSON